 Pot Pot eventually arrived, apologising again and again for keeping me late.
-Pot Pot was constantly smiling and somewhat resembled a small buddha with his shaved head and twinkling eyes.
+Pot pot was constantly smiling and somewhat resembled a small Buddha with his shaved head and twinkling eyes.
 He urged me to climb atop yet another jeepney and with a belch of exhaust fumes we left Bontoc behind us.

 We raced further into the country, taking hair-pin bends with reckless abandon, bouncing along on top of the Jeepney as we climbed into the mountains.
-We passed deep ravines and soaring hills, countless paddy fields, farmers carrying goods to market, children playing in the road, herds of hogs snuffling in the undergrowth and tiny hamlets, clinging to the tiny space between the road and a vertical drop.
+We passed deep ravines and soaring hills, countless paddy fields, farmers carrying goods to market, children playing on the road, herds of hogs snuffling in the undergrowth and tiny hamlets, clinging to the tiny space between the road and a vertical drop.
 The jeepney took us as far as possible before the road dwindled to nothing and we got out to continue on foot.

 I shouldered my pack and set off into the jungle, following some kids with some extremely unhappy chickens tied to sticks.
 Slowly but surely we traipsed further from the road and higher into the hills.